 We teach in our two-year arts high school.
 We also teach through our outreach and professional development activities.
 We support teaching art and arts integration through the extensive arts education material in our library.

 The center has helped to shape the Minnesota Academic Standards in the Arts K-12, collaborated with the Board of Teaching to develop teaching licenses in the arts areas and provided professional development for teachers around the state so they are able to teach the standards, assess student learning and incorporate community resources into the schools.
 As a state agency, we work collaboratively with state government, school districts and arts organizations throughout Minnesota and with communities and businesses interested in promoting arts education.

 Our work happens on our campus in Golden Valley as well as through our regional centers in Elk River, Albert Lea and Duluth school districts and in individual districts and communities that request our support.
 We develop and support education in and through the arts because the arts are a driving force in Minnesota’s economy, quality of life and its national and international reputation.
 Our work increases student performance, raises standardized test scores and leads to a better-educated and innovative workforce to support the continued arts and economic vitality of Minnesota.

-- are awarded more than $3 million in scholarships
+- are annually awarded $3-$6 million in scholarships

 - attend higher educational institutions directly after high school at a rate of 60-65%